altsheets/ethjs/README.md

 # ethjsre
-Useful scripts for the JSRE console of Ethereum clones.
+Useful scripts for the JSRE console of Ethereum (ETH) clones (SOIL, EXP).
 To make my life easier on the commandline.

 ### Preparations (once):